Dudhnath Tewari

-Dudhnath Tiwari (or Tewari also spelled Doodnath Tewarry in British Indian records) (fl.
-1857–1866) was an Indian convict (number 276) from the Sepoy mutiny who was sent to the penal settlement in the Andamans and became famous for escaping and living with the Andamanese tribes for about a year.
-Accounts of life among the tribals, though coloured by his own prejudices and by possible embellishments, became famous in his time.
-During the time that he spent among the tribes, he came to learn of a tribal uprising being planned against the British at the penal settlement at which point he chose to return to the penal settlement and reveal the plans.
-The British penal settlement officers then prepared themselves for what was known as the Battle of Aberdeen in which the tribals were defeated.
-For his actions Tiwari was pardoned.
+Dudhnath Tewari (or Tewari, or Doodnath Tewarry) (fl.
+1857–1866) was a sepoy of the 14th Regiment of Native Infantry convicted (number 276) for participating in the 1857 Sepoy mutiny.

+He was convicted of mutiny and desertion during the rebellion.
+He was sent to the Ross Island Penal Colony at Port Blair in the Andamans on 8 April 1858.
+Along with 90 others he escaped and lived with Andamanese tribes for about a year.

+Accounts of his life among the tribes, though coloured by personal prejudice and apparent embellishments, were widely publicized during his time.
+Among the tribes, he learned of a tribal uprising planned against the British at the penal settlement, leading him to return and reveal the plans.
+The penal settlement officers prepared for what became known as the Battle of Aberdeen, in which the locals were defeated.
+For his actions, Tewari was pardoned.